fladrif/Tournament/README.md

 middle of a tournament will prompt the user to determine whether or not to save the current tournament, abort closing the window, or to close without saving.

+Adding capability to drop players, having checkboxes on the match result window, as well as an additional window inbetween rounds listing active players and their rankings.

 ::Design Document::